inc0d3w3trust/FilesBackupTool/README.md

 # In practice
 In practice the better way is to place executable jar file in the separate place from the workspaces.
+An each workspace consist of the settings.xml with individual options and log4j.properties file in the one folder.
+The other files will creates by the application if is not exists.